chef/chef-server/docs-chef-io/content/server/v14/config_rb_server_optional_settings.md

 `elasticsearch['scripts_directory']`

-:The default location of the scripts directory depends on which package you install.
+: The default location of the scripts directory depends on which package you install.
 Default value: `/var/opt/opscode/elasticsearch/scripts`

 `elasticsearch['temp_directory']`